Firelight Ryman Setters

 Sally is also a Tweed daughter, her sire is a ruffed grouse dog from PA.
 Having started at the tender age of 7 months with us in Montana, Sally has hunted sharptail, huns, ruffed grouse, pheasant and bobwhite quail.
 She hunts fast, intense and light on her feet yet she hunts for the gun.
 Before a year of age she was pointing, backing and retrieving, all done through our natural experience approach.
 Her first litter was in 2015 and produced our Flint and Kate: they and their littermates show us that Sally is producing the next generation of Firelight tradition and quality.
 Sally is also the sweetest dog imaginable and in the house is usually found laying by my feet with a stuffed toy in her mouth.
 50 lbs OFA Good

 Kate is a striking tri color daughter of our Sally, her sire is October Mountain Heath of October Setters.
-Kate is beautiful, fast, and driven for birds.
-Whelped 11/15 she is currently in her first hunting season: she hunts hard, handles well, retrieves and is quickly learning the lessons that wild birds teach so well.
-Kate is 48 lbs, OFA prelim Excellent.
+Kate is beautiful, fast, and driven for birds with a nice intense point and she retrieves naturally.
+Despite her speed and intensity, Kate hunts for the gun and is a joy to follow and shoot over.
+Kate is 52 lbs, OFA Good.

 Flint is a handsome tri color male, whelped 11/15 to our Sally x October Mountain Heath.
-We do not usually keep male setters, instead keeping just females to hunt and further our line, but in his first year Flint has already shown us that he is going to be something special so we are pleased to announce that he is staying with us.
+We do not usually keep male setters, instead keeping just females to hunt and further our line, but in his first year Flint showed us that he is going to be something special so we are pleased to announce that he is staying with us.
 Flint is muscular and athletic with good conformation, a smooth, fast gait yet he is easy to handle and hunts at a very comfortable range.
-He has been a quick learner on multiple species of wild birds.
+He is pure pleasure to hunt with, handling easy and is reliable, honest and stylish on his birds.
 Around the house he is calm and kind, a gentleman and a pleasure to be around.
-Flint is 56 lbs, OFA prelim Good.
+Flint is 57 lbs, OFA Good.

 Dixie is a full sister to Sally above.
 She is loved and hunted on grouse and woodcock by a close friend in Vermont but Dixie also gets to spend time with us each fall hunting prairie birds in Montana and Kansas.
 Dixie hunts fast and with drive, backs, and has lovely style on point.
 She is very attentive in the field and checks in on her own or by whistle.
 She ranges nicely on the prairie and at the edge of the bell in the woods.
 Like all of our dogs, she has been trained by exposure to wild birds in a variety of habitat.
 In the house she is sweet and affectionate and lays claim to the sofa and laps.
 She is also a Certified Therapy Dog.
 47 lbs.
 OFA Excellent Dixie will be in Kansas with us this winter (Feb 2016) to be bred and raise a litter.